 This step takes place only after they receive all required documents, including the Notice of Withdrawal/Termination, LOI, and (if applicable) Quitclaim.

-Once your PERA Administrator has acknowledged your transfer and there is active communication between them and DragonFi, they must submit the transfer request via PERAsys.
+Once your PERA Administrator has acknowledged your transfer request and is actively coordinating with DragonFi, they must submit the transfer request via PERASys.

-DragonFi will approve the transfer on our end.
+Upon receipt of the PERASys transfer request, DragonFi will first review and approve the transfer on our end.

-We will notify you as soon as the transfer is complete.
+We will notify you once the transfer has been fully completed.